Bryan Cowgill

-Bryan Cowgill (27 May 1927 – 14 July 2008) was a British television executive.
-He was Head of Sport for BBC Television from 1963 to 1973, Controller of BBC1 from 1973 to 1977, and Managing Director of Thames Television from 1977 to 1985.
+George Bryan Cowgill (27 May 1927 – 14 July 2008) was an English television executive and producer.
+He began as a copy boy with the Lancashire Evening Post in Preston before working as an editor of the weekly newspaper Clitherone Advertiser and Times in Clitheroe.
+At the BBC, he was Head of Sport for BBC Television from 1963 to 1973, Controller of BBC1 from 1974 to 1977, and Managing Director of Thames Television from 1977 to 1985.
+Cowgill also worked as deputy chairman of Mirror Group Newspapers.
+He was also chairman of United Press International Television News and a director of Independent Television News (ITN).
+Cowgill was a fellow of the Royal Television Society.

 Early life

-Born in Clitheroe, Lancashire, Cowgill attended Clitheroe Royal Grammar School.
-After leaving school he became a copy boy with the Lancashire Evening Post, where his father was a printer.
-In 1943, he joined the Royal Marines, and during the next four years he saw service in Southeast Asia.
+Cowgill was born in Clitheroe, Lancashire on 27 May 1927, the son of the printer and stationer John Clifford Cowgill and his wife Ada Gertrude.
+He had a brother.
+Cowgill went to Pendle Primary School.
+Between 1938 and 1942, He attended Clitheroe Royal Grammar School and did not gain many qualifications.
+After leaving school at age 15, Cowgill became a copy boy with the Lancashire Evening Post in Preston, where his grandfather was a printer.
+In 1943, he joined the Royal Marines, and during the next four years he saw service in Southeast Asia in which he became the 3rd Royal Marines Commando's youngest commissioned officer and rose to the rank of lieutenant.

 Career

-After Cowgill was demobbed in 1947, he rejoined the Evening Post as a reporter and feature writer, and then for five years he edited a local weekly paper in Clitheroe.
-He joined the BBC in 1955 as a production assistant in Outside Broadcasting.
+After Cowgill was demobbed in 1947, he rejoined the Evening Post as a reporter and feature writer, and then from 1950 to 1955 he edited the local weekly paper Clitherone Advertiser and Times in Clitheroe.
+He joined the BBC on 22 September 1955 as a trainee production assistant in the corporation's Outside Broadcasting Department.
+In 1957, Cowgill was asked by the BBC's director of outside broadcasting (television) Peter Dimmock to produce the midweek sports magazine programme Sportsview.